Meet The Goa Tribe’s

 8. The Goan Trancers

 You cannot miss the modern, anarchic hippies who inhabit Goa’s Northern reaches from Arambol beach down to Anjuna forever following the beat.
+These are the true heirs to the original Goa hippy tribe in my view.

 You will spot them selling handmade jewelry on the beaches of Mandrem adorned with matted dreads and clothing seemingly salvaged from the Waterworld set’s bankruptcy sale.
 These are without a doubt the most visually noticeable of all the Goa tribes and even if you don’t actually see them, you will certainly smell them if you get too close.
 (Editors Note – Most are actually very hygienic and clean.
 However, the ones who do smell, really do fucking smell).